hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

       channels: # Optional.
 The channel configurations of the bot registration.
         - name: msteams # Required.
 The name of Microsoft Teams channel.
           callingWebhook: <your-calling-webhook> # Optional.
 The calling webhook of Microsoft Teams channel.
-        - name: outlook # Required.
-The name of Outlook channel.
+        - name: m365extensions # Required.
+The name of Microsoft 365 Extensions channel.
 ```

 ## Output: